jundalisay/ppblist/content/en/services/predict/_index.md

   sub: "ISAIAH Predict uses historical data to predic outcomes in society"
   image: "/photos/freelance.jpg"
   items:
-    - name : "Elections"
+    - title : "Elections"
-      icon: /icons/appraise.png
+      img: /imgs/appraise.png
-      content : "Know which candidates might win in advance"
+      sub : "Know which candidates might win in advance"
-    - name : "Economics"
+    - title : "Economics"
-      icon: /icons/shop.png
+      img: /imgs/shop.png
-      content : "Are you sure your business will be right match for the coming economy?"
+      sub : "Are you sure your business will be right match for the coming economy?"
-    - name : "Social Phenomena and Trends"
+    - title : "Social Phenomena and Trends"
-      icon: /icons/jobless.png
+      img: /imgs/jobless.png
-      content : "Are you living in a country or city that is best for you?"
+      sub : "Are you living in a country or city that is best for you?"
-    - name : "Criminal Tendencies (with ISAIAH Match)"
+    - title : "Criminal Tendencies (with ISAIAH Match)"
-      icon: /icons/thief.png
+      img: /imgs/thief.png
-      content : "Prevent crime by pre-emptive monitoring"
+      sub : "Prevent crime by pre-emptive monitoring"

 how:
   title: "Ask about the future"
   steps:
     - id: 1
-      image: "/screens/predict/1.jpg"
+      img: "/screens/predict/1.jpg"
-      content: Ask about an event
+      title: Ask about an event
     - id: 2
-      image: "/screens/predict/2.jpg"
+      img: "/screens/predict/2.jpg"
-      content: "We'll run your question through our model to come up with an answer"
+      title: "We'll run your question through our model to come up with an answer"
     - id: 3
       image: "/screens/predict/2.jpg"
-      content: "We'll run your question through our model to come up with an answer"
+      sub: "We'll run your question through our model to come up with an answer"